rancher/dashboard/docusaurus/docs/extensions/api/nav/routing.md

 const YOUR_K8S_RESOURCE_NAME = 'your-custom-crd-name';
 ```

-if a user wants a custom `list` view for the resource `your-custom-crd-name`, one will need to create a folder called `list` inside your extension folder, and the create file there for a vue component called `your-custom-crd-name.vue`.
-By following this pattern, Rancher Dashboard will take care of the wiring for you.
+If a user wishes to create custom views for the resource `your-custom-crd-name`, there are three types to consider: `list`, `detail`, and `edit`.

+For a `list` view, follow these steps:

+1. Create a folder named `list` inside your extension folder.
+2. Inside the `list` folder, create a file named `your-custom-crd-name.vue` for the Vue component.

-For a `detail` view, just create a folder called `detail` inside your extension folder, and the create file there for a vue component called `your-custom-crd-name.vue`.
+For a `detail` view, follow these steps:

+1. Create a folder named `detail` inside your extension folder.
+2. Inside the `detail` folder, create a file named `your-custom-crd-name.vue` for the Vue component.

+For an `edit` view (which can also serve as a create view), follow these steps:

-For an `edit` view, just create a folder called `edit` inside your extension folder, and the create file there for a vue component called `your-custom-crd-name.vue`.
-The edit will dub as a `create` view also, so no need to add a `create` folder.
-It can even dub as a `detail` view if you don't wish to duplicate it.
+1. Create a folder named `edit` inside your extension folder.
+2. Inside the `edit` folder, create a file named `your-custom-crd-name.vue` for the Vue component.

+> Note: The `edit` view can also be used as a `detail` view if you prefer not to duplicate it.

+By adhering to this pattern, Rancher Dashboard will automatically take care of the wiring for you, ensuring a seamless experience for all three view types.

 The routing definition on this example for `/routing/extension-routing.ts` is based on Vue Router.
 Don't forget to check the official documentation [here](https://router.vuejs.org/guide/).